wp-plugins/gotmls/readme.txt

 = 1.2.08.31 =
 Encoded definition update to broaden server compatibility and improved the code cleanup expression after threat removal.

-= 1.2.07.30 =
-BETA Release, Only download this version if your version does not finish the scan.

 = 1.2.07.29 =
 Fixed return URL on Donate form.

-= 1.2.07.28 =
-Added options to limit scan to specific folders.

 = 1.2.07.20 =
 Fixed XSS vulnerability.